|Courtesy of www.FridaKahlo.org|

-This painting was painted at the year of 1945, when Frida Kahlo was forced to be fed by presciprtion of her doctor.
+This painting was painted in the year of 1945 when Frida Kahlo was forced to be fed by the prescription of her doctor.
 In the back of this painting Frida Kahlo wrote down the following explanation:

 Not the least hope remains to me...Everything move in time with what the belly contains. ”

 At that time Frida Kahlo was suffered from a lack of appetite due to her many surgeries and numerous illnesses.
 She became very thin and malnourished.
 Her doctor, Dr Eloesser, prescribed her complete bed rest and a forced fattening diet of puréed food every two hours.